rxseven/gyararii/README.md

 ## Technology Stack

-Gyararii was built with React and Node.js, one of the most popular stack of technologies for building a modern single-page app.
+Gyararī was built with React and Node.js, one of the most popular stack of technologies for building a modern single-page app.

 ### Web application